jamesrcutmore/Gym-website/README.md

 Google images
 Google fonts

-Inspiration for dropdown nav bar - W3Schools
 Stack Overflow
 Acknowledgments
 My mentor Antonio for his support and advice.

 The Code Institute slack community for their quick responses and very helpful feedback!

-About
-A Gym website which details yoga poses to calm the mind